nschonni/cordova-docs/articles/cordova-security/cordova-security-data.md

 <tr>
 <td align="left">Token / Secret Storage</td>
 <td align="left"><strong><a href="https://www.npmjs.com/package/cordova-plugin-secure-storage">cordova-plugin-secure-storage</a></strong></td>
-<td align="left">The plugin allows your application to securely store secrets such as auth tokens or encryption keys in native secure key/token stores.
+<td align="left"><p>The plugin allows your application to securely store secrets such as auth tokens or encryption keys in native secure key/token stores.</p>

-Note that a side effect of this plugin (which could be good or bad depending on the situation) is it forces users to set a PIN on Android devices since this is required to enable the generation of cryptographic keys.
+<p>Note that a side effect of this plugin (which could be good or bad depending on the situation) is it forces users to set a PIN on Android devices since this is required to enable the generation of cryptographic keys.</p>
 </td>
 <td align="left">Android, iOS</td>
 </tr>
 <tr>
 <td align="left">Encrypted Database</td>
 <td align="left"><strong><a href="https://github.com/litehelpers/cordova-sqllite-storage">cordova-sqlite-storage</a></strong> + Web Crypto</td>
-<td align="left">WebSQL is available on iOS and Android for storing data and can be combined with Web Crypto to store encrypted values in a the database.
+<td align="left"><p>WebSQL is available on iOS and Android for storing data and can be combined with Web Crypto to store encrypted values in a the database.
 However, WebSQL is limited to 50mb on iOS.
 There are a set of plugins that use the same API to store data in a SQLite database without storage limits among other features.
-The edition of this plugin you select will depend on your needs:
+The edition of this plugin you select will depend on your needs: </p>
 <ul>
 <li><a href="https://github.com/litehelpers/cordova-sqlite-storage">cordova-sqlite-storage</a> - Base version of the SQLite storage plugin with Android and iOS support.</li>
 <li><a href="https://github.com/litehelpers/cordova-sqlite-ext">cordova-sqlite-ext</a> - SQLite plugin with added Windows 8.1 support (no Windows 10 yet).</li>